A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Notation and Preliminaries

 The next results originally due to Fujita \cite{fujita82} are useful in this work.

 \begin{lemma}$($\cite[Corollary 6.14]{fujita82}$)$ Let $\s$ be a smooth projective surface and $D$ be an effective reduced divisor on it.
-If $D$ has a rational twig or a club which is not contractible, then $\kappa(\s, K_{\s}+D)= \ol \kappa(S)= -\infty$. \end{lemma}
+If $D$ has a rational twig or a club which is not contractible, then $\kappa(\s, K_{\s}+D)= \ol \kappa(\s - D)= -\infty$. \end{lemma}

 \begin{lemma} $($\cite[Lemma 6.20]{fujita82}, \cite[Lemma 1]{gurjar95}$)$ Let $\s$ be a smooth projective surface and $D$ be an effective reduced SNC divisor on it.
-Assume that $\ol \kappa(\s-D) \geq 0$ and $N \neq Bk(D)$.
+Assume that $\ol \kappa(\s-D) \geq 0$ and $N \neq$ Bk $D$ where $N$ is the negative part of the Zariski decomposition of $K_{\s} + D$.
 Then, there exists a component $L$ of $N$ which is a $(-1)$-curve, not contained in $D$, satisfying one of the following conditions:

 \begin{enumerate} \item $D \cdot L=0$, i.e. $D \cap L= \emptyset$ \item $D \cdot L=1$ and $L$ meets a twig of $D$. \item $D \cdot L=2$ and $L$ meets exactly two components of $D$, one of which is an irreducible component of a twig of $D$ and the other one is a tip of a rational club of $D$. \end{enumerate}